 Most musicians, if they are lucky, will master one craft or field within their career.
 For Michael Price, he’s managed three, with his music spanning across piano, orchestral and soundtrack work.

-The soundtrack work – for TV shows such as Sherlock, Dracula, and Unforgotten, and films such as Eternal Beauty, Cheerful Weather and Just Jim – has seen Price win an Emmy, as well as receive countless nominations (including a BAFTA nomination and an Ivor Novello nomination earlier this year for his work on Dracula, with David Arnold).
+The soundtrack work – for TV shows such as Sherlock, Dracula, and Unforgotten, and films such as Eternal Beauty, Cheerful Weather and Wild Child – has seen Price win an Emmy, as well as receive countless nominations (including a BAFTA nomination and an Ivor Novello nomination earlier this year for his work on Dracula, with David Arnold).

 His work as a solo artist takes the form of beautiful improvised piano works, as heard on albums like Diary (2017), or via lush, grand, hyper-detailed orchestral work, as heard on critically acclaimed releases via Erased Tapes such as Entanglement (2015) and Tender Symmetry (2018).
 His last release, The Hope of Better Weather, is rooted in the piano world but also exists as a bridge crossing into new terrain, including reworks and remixes from the likes of Yann Tiersen, Bill Ryder-Jones and Eluvium and his forthcoming album, Whitsun, is an exploration of the connection between sound and memory.

 Price’s multifaceted approach to music came from a young age.
 Playing with brass bands in Leeds as a child before discovering the otherworldly magic of the piano.
 “When I started playing piano, and I could just improvise, somehow little sparks came out.
 Improvising on the piano still continues to be like real time magic, it’s just beautiful and very present – like real time composition.”
 This love of creating in the moment positioned him perfectly for his next musical step working in contemporary dance and theatre, creating music for dancers by responding intuitively to the physical movement and response of the room.